 No waiver or variance will be approved if it endangers any person.
 The Contractor shall not proceed under any requested revision of a provision until the Contracting Officer has given written approval.
-The Contractor is to hold and save harmless the Texas State Soil and Water Conservation Board and the Contracting Local Organization free from any claims or causes of action whatsoever resulting from the Contractor or Subcontractors proceeding under a waiver or approved variance.
+The Contractor is to hold and save harmless the United States Department of Agriculture, Natural Resources Conservation Service, Texas State Soil and Water Conservation Board, and the Contracting Local Organization free from any claims or causes of action whatsoever resulting from the Contractor or Subcontractors proceeding under a waiver or approved variance.